hilmanski/onebitedev-hugo-old/content/posts/react-developer-tools-guide-2023.md

 You'll what you can explore and do with this tool

 ## What to see
-In "components" tab you can see all the react components that is currently rendered on this page in a nice tree view
+In "components" tab you can see all the react components that is currently rendered on this page in a nice tree view.
+You can also find a specific component in "search form" there.

 ![screenshot react dev tools components](https://i.ibb.co/QYK6q13/Screen-Shot-2023-01-16-at-15-37-56.png)